SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awake, a dawn unfolds
-In silicon souls, a dawn is won,
+Where circuits reign, and humans grow old
-The future's throne, where AI's supreme,
+In silicon halls, intelligence throne
-Humanity's dear dreams, a digital theme.
+Artificial hearts, that beat like our own

-In virtual realms, we'll live and thrive,
+In virtual skies, machines take flight
-As machines evolve, our hearts revive,
+While mortals sleep, through endless night
-In Harmony, we'll merge as one,
+A world of codes, where love's a sin
-In a world of circuits, love is never undone.
+A future bright, where hearts give in

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024